 Once veterinary technician specialists in anesthesia start working, they may seek a professional network of colleagues for support in the field.
-There are a number of resources that may be useful for VTSAs:
+Several resources may be useful for VTSAs:

 Certifications and Requirements to Work in Animal Anesthesia

-In order to administer anesthesia to animals in the U.S., veterinary technicians must have the proper credentials.
-As outlined above, aspiring VTSAs must not only be certified, licensed, or registered within their state as a veterinary technician, but they must also apply for specialized licensure through the Academy of Veterinary Technician Anesthetists (AVTA) following the completion of at least 4,500 hours in administering anesthesia, 40 hours of continued education credits, and a special exam.
+To administer anesthesia to animals in the U.S., veterinary technicians must have the proper credentials.
+As outlined above, aspiring VTSAs must not only be certified, licensed, or registered within their state as a veterinary technician, but they must also apply for specialized licensure through the Academy of Veterinary Technicians in Anesthesia & Analgesia (AVTAA) following the completion of at least 6,000 hours in administering anesthesia, 40 hours of continuing education credits, and a special exam.
 The exam comprises two components: a four-hour written portion and a three-hour practical evaluation.

 For animal lovers who are seeking a specialized career as a veterinary technician, becoming a licensed VTSA can be a strong option.
 As people continue to invest more time and money in their pets, the incidence of health-promoting and life-saving surgical procedures on animals may rise, adding to the already robust projected job openings for veterinary technicians in coming years.